Shantanugupta43/Youtube-Music-Assistance-Bot/README.md

 Instruction to start the bot are given in code comments of voicerecognise.py file

+The bot has limited capabilities as of now and runs best with good internet connection.

 The following program runs in Python command line

 Enjoy!